quantalogic/qllm/packages/qllm-cli/README.md

 ## 10. Contributing

 We warmly welcome contributions to QLLM CLI!
+This project is licensed under the Apache License, Version 2.0.
 To contribute, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.